Marion Dickerman: Birth and early life

-Born in Westfield, New York, she studied for two years at Wellesley College before transferring to Syracuse University where she was an avid supporter of women's suffrage.
+Born in Westfield, New York, she studied for two years at Wellesley College before transferring to Syracuse University where she became involved in women's suffrage.
 She graduated with a bachelor of arts in 1911 and a graduate degree in education in 1912.

 Career

-She taught first at Canisteo, New York, and in 1913 moved to Fulton, New York, where she taught American history at Fulton High School, eventually becoming head of the department.
-It was here that she met Syracuse classmate Nancy Cook, who taught arts and handicrafts at the same school.
+She taught first at Canisteo, New York, and in 1913, moved to Fulton, New York, where she taught American history at Fulton High School.
+It was here that she became close friends with Nancy Cook, who taught arts and handicrafts at the same school.
 These two women become lifelong partners, spending almost their entire adult lives together, sharing a life dedicated to politics, education, and progressive reform.
+Dickerman was head of the Fulton High history department for four years before she left the school in 1918.

-Her respect for Woodrow Wilson's vision overcame her strong antiwar sentiments and she and Cook both became active in the Red Cross.
+Despite having anti-war sentiments, during World War I, she and Cook both became active in the Red Cross.
 As Dickerman later recounted, she "really believed this was a war to end wars and make the world safe for democracy."
-In 1918, they both traveled to London to assist the women-staffed Endell Street Military Hospital.
+In Spring of 1918, they both traveled to London where they worked at the Endell Street Military Hospital.
+Upon return to the United States, Dickerman found that she had been nominated to oppose Thaddeus C. Sweet, an anti-suffragist politician for a seat in the New York State Assembly.
+Dickerman ran, taking votes away from Sweet, who was then unable to secure the Republican nomination for governor.
+Between 1919 and 1920, she was the Executive Secretary of the Women's Joint Legislative Conference.